Underneath it all, there’s a poem.

-This poem is an excerpt from Andrew Treneer Pitman’s Technoautobiography, an online literary piece published by Harlot.
 Technoautobiography is a piece which travels through intellectual abstraction, personal narrative, and philosophical quotes by way of a simple college essay format and an editor’s touch of red blue ink.
 You come away from his Technoautobiography relating to the repetitive desire to “put words on paper,” whether that is through the means of a computer, a fountain pen, or–in this particular case–a typewriter.

 We made it to 2015!
 Today has been beautiful.
 I’m thankful for the sun.
 Here’s a poem that I wrote five years ago: “Take.”
 I’ve been rewriting it ever since.
 Sharing “Take” comes at a fitting time.
 As 2014 transitioned into 2015, I woke from several visceral dreams and nightmares.
 The Read more…

 “Couple #1” is the first in a series of poems called “The Couple Series.”
 It was conceived when–following a breakup and other intense life stuff–I somewhat impulsively decided to fly to Hawaii and backpack through the islands.

-Here’s a poem from 2011 to inject some sunlight back into the sky.
-“Spring” was created in 2011 thanks to a Typewriter Poetry prompt.
-Natalie, the woman who asked for the poem, wanted something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.
-You can read the original post here.
+Natalie, the woman who created the poetry prompt, asked for something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.

 There’s something immediately cute and nostalgic about this contraption.
 It’s retro, but certainly not vintage.
 Strangely pseudo-futuristic, like a kid’s toy from the 90’s taking a stab at potentially awesome technology just around the bend.

-Meet Hemingwrite: billed as a distraction free digital typewriter, this keyboard-meets-screen is essentially a word processor that syncs up to the cloud in real-time so you never have to worry about losing a sentence or falling down the Wikipedia
+Meet Hemingwrite: billed as a distraction free digital typewriter, this keyboard-meets-screen is essentially a word processor that syncs up to the cloud in real-time so you never have to worry about losing a sentence or falling down the Wikipedia k-hole rabbit-hole.